X

 Does ChatGPT plagiarize?

 Yes, sort of.
-OpenAI scraped the internet to train ChatGPT.
+OpenAI scraped the internet to train ChatGPT's models.
 Therefore, the technology's knowledge is influenced by other people's work.
-Since there is no guarantee that when OpenAI outputs its answers it is entirely original, the chatbot may regurgitate someone else's work in your answer, which is considered plagiarism.
+Since there is no guarantee that ChatGPT's outputs are entirely original, the chatbot may regurgitate someone else's work in your answer, which is considered plagiarism.

 Is there a ChatGPT detector?

-In January 2023, OpenAI released a free tool to target this problem.
-Unfortunately, OpenAI's "classifier" tool could only correctly identify 26% of AI-written text with a "likely AI-written" designation.
+In January 2023, OpenAI released a free tool to detect AI-generated text.
+Unfortunately, OpenAI's classifier tool could only correctly identify 26% of AI-written text with a "likely AI-written" designation.
 Furthermore, it provided false positives 9% of the time, incorrectly identifying human-written work as AI-produced.

 Also: OpenAI unveils text-to-video model and the results are astonishing

 Other AI detectors exist on the market, including GPT-2 Output DetectorWriter AI Content Detector, and Content at Scale's AI Content Detection tool.
-ZDNET put these tools to the test, and the results were underwhelming: all three were found to be unreliable sources for spotting AI, repeatedly giving false negatives.
+ZDNET tested these tools, and the results were underwhelming: all three were unreliable sources for spotting AI, repeatedly giving false negatives.
 Here are ZDNET's full test results.

 What is GPT-4?

-GPT-4 is OpenAI's language model that is much more advanced than its predecessor, GPT-3.5.
-Users can access GPT-4 by subscribing to ChatGPT Plus for $20 per month or using Microsoft's Copilot.
+GPT-4 is OpenAI's language model, much more advanced than its predecessor, GPT-3.5.
+GPT-4 outperforms GPT-3.5 in a series of simulated benchmark exams and produces fewer hallucinations.
+Users can access GPT-4 by subscribing to ChatGPT Plus for $20 per month or by using Microsoft's Copilot.

 What is GPT-4o?

 GPT-4o is OpenAI's latest, fastest, and most advanced flagship model.
-As the name implies, it has the same intelligence as GPT-4.
-However, the "o" in the title stands for "omni," referring to its multimodal capabilities, which allow it to understand text, audio, image, and video inputs and output text, audio, and image outputs.
+As the name implies, GPT-4o has the same intelligence as GPT-4.
+However, the "o" in the title stands for "omni", referring to its multimodal capabilities, which allow the model to understand text, audio, image, and video inputs and output text, audio, and image outputs.

 Also: 6 ways OpenAI just supercharged ChatGPT for free users

-The model is 50% cheaper in the API than GPT-4 Turbo while still matching its English and coding capabilities and outperforming it in non-English languages, vision, and audio understanding -- a big win for developers.
+The model is 50% cheaper in OpenAI's API than GPT-4 Turbo while still matching its English and coding capabilities and outperforming it in non-English language, vision, and audio understanding -- a big win for developers.

 Although ChatGPT gets the most buzz, other options are just as good -- and might even be better suited to your needs.
-ZDNET has created a list of the best chatbots, which have all been tested by us and show which tool is best for your requirements.
+ZDNET has created a list of the best chatbots, all of which have been tested by us to identify the best tool for your requirements.

 Also: 4 things Claude AI can do that ChatGPT can't

-Plugins allowed ChatGPT to connect to third-party applications, including access to real-time information on the web.
+OpenAI once offered plugins for ChatGPT to connect to third-party applications and access real-time information on the web.
 The plugins expanded ChatGPT's abilities, allowing it to assist with many more activities, such as planning a trip or finding a place to eat.

 Also: My two favorite ChatGPT Plus features and the remarkable things I can do with them

-On March 19, 2024, however, OpenAI stopped allowing users to install new plugins or start new conversations with existing ones.
+However, on March 19, 2024, OpenAI stopped letting users install new plugins or start new conversations with existing ones.
 Instead, OpenAI replaced plugins with GPTs, which are easier for developers to build.

 What is Microsoft's involvement with ChatGPT?

 Microsoft was an early investor in OpenAI, the AI startup behind ChatGPT, long before ChatGPT was released to the public.
-Microsoft's first involvement with OpenAI was in 2019, when the company invested $1 billion, and then another $2 billion in the years after.
+Microsoft's first involvement with OpenAI was in 2019 when the company invested $1 billion.
+The company invested another $2 billion in the years after.
 In January 2023, Microsoft extended its partnership with OpenAI through a multiyear, multi-billion dollar investment.

 Also: ChatGPT vs. Copilot: Which AI chatbot is better for you?